 Simple Ways to Relieve Dry, Chapped Lips

 Apply lip balm to protect your lips.
 When your lips are dry and chapped, it is important to cover them with lip balm to prevent additional damage and help soothe any painful cracks.
 Emollient lip balms or ointments are recommended because they tend to provide longer-lasting moisture than a waxy stick treatment.
 When choosing a lip balm, look for one with an occlusive agent that will lock in existing moisture and give your lips more hydration with the addition of beneficial oils.
 The most common occlusive agent is petrolatum, but others include castor oil, sunflower oil, cocoa butter and shea butter.
-Effective lip balms include Eucerin Aquaphor Lip Repair, Blistex Lip Massage and Jack Black Intense Therapy.
+Effective lip balms include Eucerin Aquaphor Lip Repair, Blistex Lip Massage and Jack Black Intense Therapy (sold at Amazon).
 Avoid products containing menthol or camphor, as they can increase dryness.

 Limit your exposure to sun and wind.
 Exposure to the elements is the number one cause of chapped lips.
 As you probably know, chapped lips are most common in the winter, when the cold, dry air causes your parched skin to become rough and cracked.
 When you must be outside in the wintertime, always wear a scarf over your mouth to protect your lips from the relentless wind and cold air.
 Chapped lips can also occur in the summer when the hot sun sears into your skin.
 Make sure that you wear a lip balm that contains at least an SPF of 15 to save your lips from the dangerous effects of the sun.
 Wear your SPF 15 (or higher) balm every day, year-round – and remember to reapply it every time you go outside.

 Drink lots of water.
 Balms and petroleum jelly can relieve your chapped lips and put them on the road to recovery, but in order to see a significant, lasting improvement you must re-hydrate your body.
 If you are experiencing chapped lips, your body is sending a clear message that you need more water.
 Doctors have long recommended that individuals drink six to eight 8-ounce glasses each day.
 When you are suffering from dry skin or chapped lips, up your water intake to ten to twelve 8-ounce glasses a day to help give your body the extra moisture it is lacking.
+That’ll also keep the rest of your body functioning well.

 Avoid licking or biting your lips.When your lips are dry, it is natural to feel the urge to add instant moisture by licking or sucking on your lips.
 While it may sound like an easy fix, licking your lips actually worsens chapping and slows the healing process.
 When saliva dries (which it does very quickly), your lips become even more dehydrated than before.
 Saliva also contains natural acids that can irritate already sore lips.
 You should also avoid biting or peeling away the dead skin once your lips begin to crack because it can cause pain and bleeding and prevent healing.
 If you are prone to licking your lips (you probably don’t even realize how often you do it), trade your yummy flavored lip balm for a flavorless one or a variety that tastes bad to you.

 Use a humidifier.
 It’s not just the air outside that causes chapped lips; dry air inside your home or office can also cause your lips and skin to dry out and prolong the healing process.
 The air indoors tends to be especially dry in the winter, when heating systems are cranked to full blast and suck the moisture out of the air.
 Using a humidifier, especially in your bedroom while you sleep, helps restore some of the lost moisture.
 Humidifiers can also help prevent stuffy noses, and smoothly breathing through your nose (instead of mouth) is another way to reduce your chances of getting chapped lips.
+Amazon sells a few single-room units like this humidifier from Pure Enrichment that has a lot of cool features.
+However, just remember the larger your home the larger a humidifier you’ll need.

 Beware: Chapped Lips Might Lead to Lip Balm Addiction